Client(s): USAID/South Africa

 Services: Technical Assistance, Capacity Development

-Technical Expertise: Universal Health Coverage, Maternal Health, Newborn and Child Health , Social and Behavior Change
+Technical Expertise: Maternal Health, Newborn and Child Health , Social and Behavior Change, Universal Health Coverage

 The USAID Community Capacity for Health Program’s vision is one of thriving families and communities, who access sustained health services at community and facility levels that are high quality, responsive to client needs, and interlinked through excellent health system and community management.
-To achieve this vision, the Program will increase access to and use of key services, and improve regional, district, and commune management and systems in seven regions.
+To achieve this vision, the program is working to increase access to and use of key services, and improve regional, district, and commune management and systems in seven regions.

 Learn more about JSI’s work in Madagascar under the CBIHP Project